Updated December 2023

 Here's how we structure reviews:

-- Check off core concepts with VIPs (SMEs, higher-ups, etc.) [Details on how to get approval using the Content-Purpose-Audience Strategy™]
+- Check off core concepts with VIPs (SMEs, higher-ups, etc.) Get the scoop on how to get approval.

-- Review your own work for big and small revisions (see below) before sending to others.
+- Review your own work before sending to others.

-- Seek and make big revisions*.
+- Seek and make big revisions* (tone, main idea, goals, audience).
 These reviewers should have a big picture view and don't need to worry about more technical input.

-- Seek and make small revisions*.
+- Seek and make small revisions* (word choice, sentence structure, support).
 These people will read for clarity and concision, tightening the language and working on word choice/voice.

 - Seek and make SPUG edits.
 These folks are the detail-oriented ones who always bust you on grammar or usage.
 Putting them at the end of the process can actually make them your friend!